 I first heard the term “death by threshold” during a session with famed track coach Alberto Salazar at a seminar a few years ago.
-It’s a trap people fall into when they do a lot of Zone 3 training—middle to higher intensity around the anaerobic or lactate threshold, including high-intensity interval training (HIIT)—without the sufficient aerobic base to support it.
+It’s a trap people fall into when they do a lot of Zone 3 training—middle-to-higher-intensity training (around Anaerobic or Lactate Threshold)—without the sufficient aerobic base to support it.

 At first it seems like the regimen is working: you see a rapid improvement in performance, because the adaptations that take place in your glycolytic metabolism are quick to occur.
 Then after about a month, these steady gains level off.
 When you hit that plateau, the immediate reaction is to do more—add intervals, increase the intensity.
-It was working, you reason, so if I do more it will start working again, right?
-But if you keep doing that, your performance won’t turn around; instead, it will drop off.
+It was working, you reason.
+If I do more it will start working again, right?
+But if you keep doing that, your performance won’t turn around.
+Instead, it will drop off.

 A classic example of this is high school cross-country running.
 Come fall, most of the kids haven’t done all the training the coach prescribed for them over the summer.
-With three weeks before the first meet, the coach throws them into a bunch of medium- to hard-intensity interval training.
+With three weeks before the first meet, the coach throws them into a bunch of medium-to-hard-intensity interval training.
 Because they’re young and strong, they speed right up and get better and better for those first few weeks of the season.
-They go to Districts and place well or put up their best time, then three weeks later at State, they’re done.
+They go to Districts and place well or put up their best times, then three weeks later at State, they’re done.
 They can’t get out of their own way.

 These teenage runners wonder what happened—how they could lose fitness so quickly—and the coaches are often just as perplexed.
 Instead of backing off, they pile on more work, maybe upping the number of weekly interval sessions from two to three.
 Because the kids haven’t cultivated the aerobic support for all that high-intensity training, the added volume further erodes their already weak base.
 Their performance continues to fall off.